 While Passenger Seat was not commercially successful in the US, it is one of the songs that topped the charts in other countries in 1999.
 It also found success in digital streaming platforms, enjoying a large following that the song did not have when it was released as a single.
 The song has a very captivating melody that anyone can hum to.

 Passenger Seat is an easy piece to play on an acoustic guitar.
 Beginning guitarists should do well learning the basic strumming techniques.
 More advanced guitarists can execute several fingerstyles to give the song better harmonics.
-You can play this song during your alone time or on those special occasions where you must be with your loved one.
+You can play this song during your alone time or on those special occasions when you must be with your loved one.

 49. Let Her Go by Passenger